Holocaust humor: Holocaust humor of Nazi ghettos and camps

 Chaya Ostrower recognized three major categories of jokes in the book of interviews, Without Humor We Would Have Committed Suicide: self-humor, black humor, and humor about food.
 She noticed that food jokes were unique for the Holocaust period.

 Self-humour: One of the interviewees in Without Humor... was telling about their hair being cut upon arrival to Auschwitz.
 Many women were crying, but she started laughing.
 When asked why, she answered that never in her life had she had a hairdo for free.

 Black humor was a means of reducing anxiety of the awareness of death.
 An example well-known in Warsaw: "Moishe, why are you using soap with so much fragrance?" - "When they turn me into soap, at least I will smell good".
 Jokes about soap were in response to rumors which started circulating in 1942 about soap produced from the fat of the Jews.
 Other jokes of this kind: "See you again on the same shelf!" or "Don't eat much: the Germans will have less soap!"

 Humor about food constituted about 7 percent of humor discussed in the study.
-The interviewees mention that there was lots of humor about food, because food was a common subject, because there was always not enough of it.
+The interviewees mention that there was lots of humor about food, because food was a common subject, because there was never enough of it.
 An interviewee recalls: there was a group which liked to discuss recipes.
 Suddenly one of them lost her mood and stopped talking.
 "What's wrong with her?" - "I think her cake has burned".

 The Holocaust-era archive clandestinely collected by a team led by Holocaust victim Emmanuel Ringelblum ("Ringelblum Archive") documented the everyday life in Nazi-organized Jewish ghettos, in particular, the Warsaw Ghetto.
 Among other things, the archive documented the humor perspective of the inhumane Jewish life.
 The archive includes jokes about Poles, Nazis, Hitler, Stalin, etc. A good deal of them were self-jokes about life, death, disease, hunger, and humiliation.

 Joseph Wulf in "Vom Leben.
 Kampf und Tod im Ghetto Warsau" cites a number of black jokes from diaries of Warsaw ghetto residents, such as:

 Horowitz passed to the other world and sees Christ in the paradise.
 He asks "What is this Jew without an armband doing here?"
 St. Peter anwers: "Leave him alone.
 He is the son of the property owner."